Table of Contents

 From vaccinations and the right dental care to routine exams such as blood tests or screening for various diseases, you’ll find all of the preventative care and wellness tips for dogs in this article!
 So, if you want your canine friend to have a healthy and happy life, keep on reading!

-Since dogs can develop a variety of conditions ranging from infectious diseases such as Parvo or Distemper to intestinal parasites, flea, and ticks, or periodontal disease, pet owners should know that official preventative wellness plans now exist.
+Preventative care for dogs means keeping your dog healthy and happy to ensure they are in optimal health.
+Since dogs can develop a variety of conditions ranging from infectious diseases such as Parvo or Distemper to intestinal parasites, fleas, ticks, or periodontal disease, pet owners should know that official preventative wellness plans now exist.

 Core vaccines are those that can protect your dog against serious infectious illnesses such as parvovirus, distemper, or rabies.
 On the other hand, non-core vaccines have to be administered to dogs depending on their life situations.